 Testing to Perfection

 Quality is at the core of everything we do at Freture.
-Our control valves undergo rigorous testing procedures, including hydrostatic and pneumatic pressure testing, in accordance with ASTM and ASME standards.
+These valves undergo rigorous testing procedures, including hydrostatic and pneumatic pressure testing, in accordance with ASTM and ASME standards.
 Additionally, flow testing per ISA standards evaluates valve response to varying flow conditions, guaranteeing accurate modulation and control.
 Leakage testing, following ANSI guidelines, ensures tight shut-off performance, giving you peace of mind regarding valve reliability.

 Compliance with International Standards